 Why HRAs are great: Employees pay for health expenses, you reimburse them, tax-free.

-Types of health insurance reimbursement
+Types of tax-free health insurance reimbursement

 Sometimes referred to as “401(K)-style” insurance, two recently created HRAs allow an employer to reimburse for medical expenses and/or insurance premiums on a tax-free basis.
 Under these arrangements, employees purchase their own health insurance on the open market and then submit claims to their employer to get reimbursed for the cost of their premium and if allowed, all qualified medical expenses.